ragnarula/vagrant-spark/Readme.md

 5. Run the command ```vagrant up``` in the terminal
 6. Go relax for a while, make some tea or coffee, this bit takes some time.
 Vagrant will download and install Apache Spark as well as the Python 2.7 version of Anaconda, which includes Jupyter and lots of other fun python data science packages you can play with like numpy and scikit-learn.
 7. Once complete run the command ```vagrant ssh``` in the same ```vagrant-spark-master``` directory in the terminal.
 8. You should now be connected to your virtual machine's terminal.
-Run the command ```pyspark3```.
-This will start the Jupyter server with Python 3. or use ```pyspark``` to run jupyter with python2.7.
+Run the command ```pyspark```.
+This will start the Jupyter server with Python 3.
 9. In your web browser go to [http://localhost:8888](http://localhost:8888)
 10. You should see the Jupyter interface!